top of page

 The number of Users in GA4 Reports snapshot is one key metric to track.
 It shows how many unique customers actually visit your help center and take advantage of your self-service offerings.

 But you can take it a step further and calculate your self-service score too.
+You can export any of the data you get from Google Analytics into other analytical tools, like Google Sheets, to run your own analysis as needed.

 To assess your content’s performance, look at the ratio of Users compared to the number of customers that open a support ticket during the same date range.